vivek535/Day30/Day 30/Day30/README.md

 Contributions are welcome!
 If you find any issues or want to add new features, feel free to open a pull request.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-## Contact

-If you have any questions or feedback, feel free to contact me at kswastic@gmail.com.